alist-org/docs/docs/config/configuration.md

 ### **scheme**

-The scheme configuration, if you want to use https, you can set this field.
+The configuration of scheme.
+Set this field if using HTTPS.

-- Fill in the example: Remember to throw the certificate file into the data directory to be recognized~
+- Remember to copy the certificate file to the data directory.
+Config example:

 ```json
   "scheme": {